There is one session available:

 Chapter 1: Intangible cultural heritage shapes gender identities

-Chapter 3: A gender-responsive approaches to safeguarding intangible cultural heritage
+Chapter 3: Gender-responsive approaches to safeguarding intangible cultural heritage

 Module 5: Intangible cultural heritage for sustainable livelihoods and inclusive social development